livewire/docs/source/docs/triggering-actions.blade.md

 @endcode

 @tip
 You can listen for any event emitted by the element you are binding to.
-Let's say you have an element that fires a custom event called "foo", you could listen for that event like so: <code>&lt;button wire:foo="someAction"&gt;</code>
+Let's say you have an element that fires a browser event called "foo", you could listen for that event like so: <code>&lt;button wire:foo="someAction"&gt;</code>
 @endtip

 ## Modifiers